Miguel Veloso: Hellas Verona

-Veloso signed a one-year contract with Hellas Verona F.C. on 20 July 2019.
-He scored a free kick on his debut on 25 August, equalising in a 1–1 home draw with Bologna F.C.
-1909.
+Veloso signed a one-year contract with Hellas Verona FC on 20 July 2019.
+He scored a free kick on his debut on 25 August, equalising in a 1–1 home draw with Bologna FC 1909, and added further goals in a to open a loss at Juventus FC and conclude a draw with Inter Milan, matching his best tally for a top-flight season.